system76/docs/_articles/switch-from-macos-to-popos.md

 ![audacity](/images/pop-os-screenshots/audacity.png)

 Audacity is another popular application, mainly used for recording and editing voice tracks for things like podcasts and memos.
-It is a tried and true recording solution.
+It is a tried-and-true recording solution.

 ![ardour](/images/pop-os-screenshots/ardour.png)